Tinggong/Microstructure.jl/docs/src/index.md

 - Parallel computing

 ### Relationship to Other Packages
 Microstructure.jl focuses on tissue microstructure estimation.
-If you are also interested in fiber orientation and tractography, please check out FreeSurfer.jl.
-Microstructure.jl also uses I/O functions from FreeSurfer.jl for reading and writing mri image files.
+If you are also interested in fiber orientation and tractography, please check out Fibers.jl.
+Microstructure.jl also uses I/O functions from Fibers.jl for reading and writing mri image files.